CurveDocs/curve-docs/docs/crvUSD/pegkeepers/overview.md

 If `largest_price` is found to be lower than the difference, it **indicates a potential depegging scenario**.
 In response, the Regulator contract **proactively blocks any further deposits** of crvUSD to preemptively address the depeg risk.

 This safeguard acts as a bulwark against significant price divergences between the highest observed price (`largest_price`) and the target price, with the `worst_price_threshold` serving as a key variable in this evaluation.
 Failure to align with this safeguard (i.e., when `largest_price` significantly undercuts the threshold) triggers a halt in operations, as indicated by a return value of 0.
 Such a mechanism is vital for mitigating risks tied to price volatility, thereby ensuring the system's stability and preserving the integrity of pegged relationships.

+Additionally, to **prevent a single PegKeeper from taking on all the debt, ratio limits were implemented**.
+More on these limits [here](./PegKeeperRegulator.md#providing).